Flower Care Guide

 Never feed a new or newly repotted plant.
 A plant that relocates from the garden center to your home is stressed and will need a month or two to adjust to its new environment.
 Pinch off dying flowers and remove any damaged or yellowing leaves.
 Remove wayward branches with secateurs if necessary.

-Despite what people think, Orchids are remarkably easy to grow and maintain in a household setting.
-Light As you can imagine, light is essential to the growth of all plants and flowers.
-Helpfully, an Orchid's leaves will tell you whether they are getting enough light:
+Despite what people think, orchids are remarkably easy to grow and maintain in a household setting.
+As you can imagine, light is essential to the growth of all plants and flowers.
+Helpfully, an orchid's leaves will tell you whether they are getting enough light:

 - Light Green - this means that the Orchid is getting the perfect amount of light.

 - Yellow - the Orchid is getting too much sunlight, so try to move the Orchid to an area that is more shaded.